Why is My Apple Pay Not Working

 • Choose Reset Network Settings.

-If you just got a new credit or debit card, it may cause an issue in Apple Pay because the changed data is not immediately refreshed.
+If you’ve just received a new credit or debit card, it may cause an issue with Apple Pay because the updated data is not immediately refreshed.
 Then, you should delete and re-add the card from the Wallet app.

-When the app is open, tap on the card, then click on the three-dot symbol in the upper-right corner and choose Card Details.
-After scrolling to the bottom, pick Remove Card.
+When the app is open, tap the card, then click the three-dot icon in the upper-right corner and select Card Details.
+After scrolling down to the bottom, pick Remove Card.
 This action needs to be confirmed.
 Finally, go back to the main Apple Wallet page, click +, select the card’s type, and follow the on-screen steps to re-add your card to Apple Wallet.

 8. Check for Regional Restrictions

 In some countries, Apple Pay is not available.
 You can use Apple Pay in the USA, Canada, and most European countries.
 In Africa, the service is available in Morocco and RSA.
 So, check this before you travel abroad.
-Besides, you could also accidentally switch locations in your phone settings.
+Additionally, you may accidentally switch locations in your phone's settings.
 This can be easily fixed by opening General settings, tapping Language & Region, and choosing the correct country.

 Make sure your default wallet card for Apple Pay has enough funds and hasn’t expired.
 You can store information for multiple debit or credit cards, so make sure you use the correct one when you purchase something with Apple Pay.

-To remove a card from Apple Wallet, open the app, tap the needed card, select Card Details, and confirm.
-Then, return to the main Apple Wallet screen and follow the on-screen instructions.
+To remove a card from Apple Wallet, open the app, select the needed card, tap Card Details, and confirm.
+Then, go back to the main Apple Wallet screen and follow the on-screen instructions to add a new or backup card for transactions.

 10. Visit an Apple Store